Manhunter (Mark Shaw)

-Manhunter (Mark Shaw) is a fictional character and antihero appearing in comic books published by DC Comics.
+Manhunter (Mark Shaw) is an antihero appearing in American comic books published by DC Comics.
 He is the third featured character called Manhunter.

 Mark Shaw appeared in the third season of Arrow, portrayed by David Cubitt.

 Fictional character biography

-Mark Shaw was a public defender, unhappy about how easily criminals manipulated the system and got off without punishment.
-Shaw's uncle Desmond introduced him to an ancient sect of crime fighters called the Manhunters.
-Shaw contacted the Grand Master, the sect's leader, through a magical lion medallion.
-Shortly, he assumed the Manhunter name and costume from a previous Manhunter.
+Mark Shaw is a public defender who is angered that criminals manipulate the legal system to escape punishment.
+Shaw's uncle Desmond introduces him to the Manhunters, a robotic police force who go to extreme lengths to enforce justice.
+Shaw contacts the Grand Master, the sect's leader, and joins the Manhunters.